grafolean/grafolean/README.md

 We do our best to make sure no 3rd party receives any data from your installation of Grafolean or from your users.

-If frontend, we are using [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to disallow loading of any resources except from the host itself.
+Frontend uses [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to disallow loading of resources from anywhere except from the host itself.
 The limit also applies to external plugins.

-The backend should make no requests to the external services, except to:
+The backend should make no requests to the external services, except:
-- `https://app.grafolean.com/` - if telemetry is enabled (see below), and
+- `https://app.grafolean.com/` - reporting telemetry if enabled (see below), and
-- `https://github.com/` - when admin installs or upgrades [external plugins](https://github.com/grafolean/widget-plugin-template).
+- `https://github.com/` - downloading [external plugins](https://github.com/grafolean/widget-plugin-template) when admin installs / upgrades them.

-Note that this list might be updated in the future - however, we will make an effort to avoid any tracking that is not strictly necessary.
+Note that this list might be updated in the future, however, we will make an effort to avoid any tracking that is not strictly necessary.

 ### Telemetry

 Telemetry can be disabled by setting `TELEMETRY=none` in the `.env` file when starting Grafolean (as indicated in `.env.example`).
 The default telemetry is `basic` and allows us to determine active installations of the app (app start, daily "ping").
-We would appreciate if you leave the basic telemetry enabled as it helps us to focus our efforts on what matters the most, but we understand if you have concerns about it and decide to turn it off.
+We would appreciate if you leave the telemetry enabled as it helps us to focus our efforts on what matters the most, but we understand if you have concerns about it and decide to turn it off.
 We will not allow 3rd parties access to telemetry data, but we might publish aggregated data through public channels (blogs,...).

 ## License